XactSystems/js-routing-bundle/README.md

 // Import the JS routing scripts import '../../vendor/ianfoulds/js-routing/assets/js-routing.js';
 ```
+The actual path to the js-routing.js file may not be exactly as shown, you may need to adjust this for your own project.

 ### 4) Using the routing class, exactly as you would with FOS bundle
 ```javascript